-Congratulations to the more than 1,700 Mountaineers graduating today — especially those graduating from the Reich College of Education and all teacher education majors at the university.
+Congratulations to the Mountaineers graduating this spring — especially those graduating from the Reich College of Education and all teacher education majors at the university.
 We are so proud of all you've accomplished!
-Visit appstate.edu/commencement to see the ways you can view and participate in today's commencement ceremony.
+Visit appstate.edu/commencement to see the ways you can view and participate in the commencement ceremony.

 Social Media Participation

 Recommended accounts to tag in commencement posts:

 And add us too - @AppstateRCOE